eomereji/data-analysis/README.md

 # Data Analysis
-This repository contains projects and related content to Data Analysis and Visualisations
+This repository contains Python, R projects, and related content to Data Analysis